Remedies & Treatment Options To Remove Tan From Face & Skin

 Illustration: StyleCraze Design Team

 Your body has numerous mechanisms in place to protect itself from harm.
 Overexposure to the sun can cause skin damage due to the sun’s harmful rays, so your skin protects itself by producing melanin.
 Melanin is a pigment that absorbs UV rays but also darkens your skin, causing an uneven skin tone or tan.
 You can remove tan naturally or through skin treatments.
-Following simple home remedies can help reduce or remove tan effectively.
+Tan can occur on any exposed part of the body, such as the face and hands.
+Various home remedies can effectively remove tan from your hands or face, including the one we listed above.
 These remedies include ingredients such as tomato, lemon juice, and aloe vera that have anti-pigmentary properties.
 It is also recommended to wear sunscreen or full-sleeved clothes to prevent tanning.

 Frequently Asked Questions